DreamItGetIT/etcd-service-registrar/README.md

 ## Compile me

 To compile it, you must have [gom](https://github.com/mattn/gom) installed and working; then you are ready to compile it, just executing `make`.
+The compilation and execution __only has been tested__ on Ubuntu Linux 13.11 x64.

 ## Why we implemented it